Sharath15eUR/Sriram/networking training/module 7 & 8/Q-10 & Q-12/readme.md

 Question:
 ---------

-Create an extended ACL to block specific applications, such as HTTP or FTP traffic.
+12 ) Create an extended ACL to block specific applications, such as HTTP or FTP traffic.
 Test the ACL rules by attempting to access blocked services.
+10) Implement ACLs to restrict traffic based on source and destination ports.
+Test rules by simulating legitimate and unauthorized traffic.

 Topology:
 ---------